time-palominodb/PalominoClusterTool/AnsiblePlaybooks/Ubuntu-12.04/README.md

       "PalominoClusterToolTemplate_<clusterType>.ini".
 The INI file is formatted as an Ansible inventory file and will be copied into /etc/ansible, but will not overwrite an existing file in that directory.
+   1. Pick a trending solution from the scripts beginning with 20- and run one to install monitoring on your cluster.
+   1. Pick an alerting solution from the scripts beginning with 30- and run one to get alerting on your cluster.

 Steps to Set Up MySQL + MHA